mess110/mess110.github.io/_posts/2016-04-24-ki-framework.md

 title: ki framework
 ---

-A tiny ruby framework built for fast prototyping:
+Is a tiny ruby framework built for fast prototyping web applications.

+It comes with:

 * mongoDB for the database
-* WebSockets for realtime communication
-* generates a REST API for your models
+* a REST API for your models
+* WebSockets support for realtime communication
-* auto-generates documentation
+* auto-generating documentation
-* auto-generates an admin interface
+* auto-generating admin interface

-Inspired by Rails and Sinatra, this framework aims to make you write the least amount of code possible.
+Inspired by Rails and Sinatra, this framework aims to make you write **the least amount of code possible**.
 It plays well with mobile, client side frameworks (ex: Angular) and deployment is standard (similar to Rails/Sinatra).

+### example app

-For example, this is a todo application which requires a title and a description, the title has to be unique and deleting items is not allowed.
+This todo application requires a title and a description, the title is unique and deleting items is not allowed.

 {% highlight ruby %}
 class Todo < Ki::Model